jeffreyhwatson/online_outcomes/README.md

 While the growth in online learning has provides opportunites, it has also raises concerns about student engagement, learning loss, and inequality.
 According to a recent NASPA Foundation survey, the main concern of over 70\% of college students is staying engaged with their online course materials<sup>5</sup>.
 The World Bank also reports that school closures and online learning have led to widespread learning loss across Europe and Central Asia<sup>6</sup>, and Harvard Professor Todd Rose notes that "Poor students and first-generation students often don’t do as well online."<sup>7</sup>

-This project aims to develop recommendations for strategies to avoid unsatisfactory outcomes in online learning environments and implement a model that can predict unfavorable outcomes in a timely manner so interventions can be applied to improve those outcomes.
+This project aimed to develop recommendations for strategies to avoid unsatisfactory outcomes in online learning environments and implement a model that can predict unfavorable outcomes in a timely manner so interventions can be applied to improve those outcomes.

 ## Overview
-The Covid-19 pandemic has only accelerated the growth in online learning and the opportunities and concerns associated with it.
-This project aimed to develop a model to predict unfavorable outcomes in virtual learning environments and recommendations for strategies to avoid and/or remedy those outcomes.

 Since I wanted to avoid both false positives and false negatives (to capture the maximum number of at-risk students while still efficiently allocating resources) for this project, I chose an accuracy measure of F1,  because it is sensitive to both types of error.

 Data cleaning, EDA, modeling, and evaluation were performed, and a voting classifier model with an F1 accuracy score of 0.69 (recall=.65, precision=.72) was chosen as the the final model for the project.
 An F1 score is a mix of both precision and recall (F1=1 means perfect recall and precision), so interpretation of the results is more easily described in terms of recall and precision.

 - The recall score of .65 meant that 65% of unsatisfactory outcomes were correctly classified as unsatisfactory.